 In my home state of Alabama, NSF EPSCoR funding has generated revolutionary advancements in science and engineering that have led to new business growth and high-paying jobs.
-For example, EPSCoR funded research at UAB has seeded the development of a new class of ultrasensitive laser sensors that can be used to detect and characterize environmental toxins from spills caused by natural disasters.
-The same technology could ultimately be used for medical diagnosis of disease such as lung cancer by the rapid analysis of the breath of patients during routine visits to the dentist.
-This new technology led directly to the creation of a new startup company in Alabama that generated several million dollars of extramural funding.
+For example, EPSCoR funded research at UAB has seeded the development of a new type of ultrasensitive laser based sensor, an "optical nose", that can be used to detect and characterize environmental toxins from spills caused by natural disasters.
+The same technology could ultimately be used for medical diagnosis of diseases such as lung cancer by the rapid analysis of the breath of patients during routine visits to the dentist.
+Finally, it may enable remote "sniffing" of explosives for detection of improvised explosive devices (IUD's).
+This new technology led directly to the creation of a new multimillion dollar startup company in Alabama.